Civil society groups sidelined at first-ever Philippine pavilion at COP28

 And this is crucial, the groups said, as “it is a space that has potential to facilitate critical intersectoral discussions for our people’s climate survival.”

-Meanwhile, another coalition of environmental groups are also airing the same sentiments with the Philippine delegation.
+Meanwhile, another coalition of environmental groups is also airing the same sentiments with the Philippine delegation.

-According to an email obtained by Rappler a day before COP28 started, coalition Aksyon Klima Pilipinas (AKP) said they have been engaging with the Department of Environment and Natural Resources (DENR) regarding pavilion plans since August but to no avail.
+According to an email obtained by Rappler a day before COP28 started, coalition Aksyon Klima Pilipinas (AKP) said it has been engaging with the Department of Environment and Natural Resources (DENR) regarding pavilion plans since August but to no avail.

-AKP said they have submitted four proposals for the pavilion side events, and had to adjust along the way as the DENR changed required conditions.
+AKP said it submitted four proposals for the pavilion side events, and had to adjust along the way as the DENR changed requirements.

 AKP noted that the groups involved are “significantly linked to DENR Secretary Loyzaga.”
 President Ferdinand Marcos Jr., who is unable to attend the conference, entrusted environment secretary Toni Yulo-Loyzaga as the head of the Philippine delegation.